Portrait of a Young Woman (Hals; Hull): Title of the work; identity of the sitter

 Hals did not give his paintings a title.
 We know his works by the names given them by authorities such as cataloguers, curators, critics, and art historians, and those authorities do not necessarily all give the same name to the same picture.
 The Portrait of a Young Woman at the Ferens has always been called a portrait—Portrait of a Lady, Portrait of a Woman, and now, often, Portrait of a Young Woman.
 We do not know who the sitter is.
 Her attire, stance, and expression are not typical for the subject of a commissioned 17th-century Dutch portrait.
 Nor do we know, except to the extent we can rely on the evidence of painting technique and clothing style, quite when Hals painted her.
 If it was indeed in about 1655 to 1660, she could have been of an age with Hals's grandchildren.
-Hals was, as Michael Prodger noted, the first artist to blur the distinction between the genre scene and the portrait.
+Hals was, as Michael Prodger notes, the first artist to blur the distinction between the genre scene and the portrait.